About Imagined Exhibitions

 Imagined Exhibitions experiments with how to make these imaginings shareable, inviting the author of each to imagine into them further and develop them into a sensory form that enables others to experience and engage with their imagining.

-about the
+About the

-Becoming Weightless (2024) is by Ama Josephine Budge.
+is by Ama Josephine Budge.
 Visuals edited by Sam Smith

 Ama Josephine Budge is a British-Ghanaian speculative writer, artist, curator and pleasure activist who explores the kinships between Blackness, feminism, decolonial aesthetics, queer erotics and ecology to form a praxis she has named Intimate Ecologies, working toward liberatory interspecies futures.